Step Up Your Home Security

 Maintain the Lawn

 An overgrown lawn and shaggy shrubs are the landscaping equivalents of uncollected mail.
 They signal to burglars that your home is unoccupied, and they also provide them with a place to hide out on your property.
-Before you go away, mow your lawn and trim shrubs and tree branches, or hire a professional to do so, to give the impression that you’re home.
+Before you go away, mow your lawn and trim tree branches and shrubs, or hire a professional to do so, to give the impression that you’re home.

 Safely Store Your Spare